fordsfords/labbox/README.md

 Labbox is a variant of "poor-man's dropbox", which originated as a script by Sahir Hoda.
-I evolved it to be better for MacOS.
+I evolved it to be better for Linux and MacOS.

 Unlike DropBox, this is not a 2-way-sync.
 It runs on your laptop and detects changed files within a parent directory